Our Ten-Step Guide for How to Lose 15 Pounds Fast

 So your favorite little black dress doesn’t fit.
 Maybe the zipper on your bridesmaid dress doesn’t go all the way up.
 Or perhaps you’re suddenly having trouble closing your skinny jeans.
-Then it hits you….you’ve packed on some pounds, and you’ve got to lose them – fast.
+Then it hits you…those double-stuffed Oreos and Netflix have caught up to you.
+You’ve packed on some pounds, and you’ve got to lose them – fast.

 The good news is that with a strategy in place, a positive attitude, and self-control, a weight loss of as much as 15 pounds can be achieved in 30 days.
 It’s no easy feat, but with a few simple steps, you can see results in just 4 weeks.